jackgerrits/vw-info-extract/readme.md

 ```

 ## Known issues
-- `list_reductions` cannot handle setup functions which contain a template
-- `parse_setup` cannot use namespace qualified names for lookup
+- `parse_setup` only works for reductions with a unique symbol name, as you cannot specify using namespaces
-- Only works with reductions using the `make_reduction_learner` style interface
+- `parse_setup` only understands reductions using the `make_reduction_learner` style interface